Advertisement

 When temperatures soar, people sleeping on the streets are at risk of dehydration and sunstroke.
 Here’s how you can help.

-A heatwave in the UK can be great news for sun worshippers – but the sunshine and high temperatures can pose a real threat if you’re experiencing homelessness.
+A heatwave in the UK can be great news for sun worshippers – particularly after a miserable UK summer in 2024 – but the sunshine and high temperatures can pose a real threat if you’re experiencing homelessness.

-While it’s widely understood that low temperatures in winter put the wellbeing of people experiencing homelessness at risk, it’s also true that particularly warm summers — which we can expect more of as the climate crisis worsens — can be harmful for people sleeping rough.
+Low temperatures in winter are often considered a huge risk to wellbeing of people experiencing homelessness at risk, but it’s also true that particularly warm summers — which we can expect more of as the climate crisis worsens — can be harmful for people sleeping rough.

 They’re faced with a battle to find cool spots to shelter in, cold drinking water and places to shower off, while being at higher risk of sunburn, dehydration and heatstroke.